ComScore

 February 15: Shallot and Spicy Mushroom Pasta

-February 16: Cheddar Biscuit Chili Pot Pies
+February 16: Cheddar Biscuit Chili Potpies

 Behold: the definition of comfort food.
 The tomato-based chili, which can be made with ground beef or turkey, quickly comes together in a skillet instead of a Crockpot or Dutch oven.
 In other words, the recipe isn't nearly as time-consuming as you may expect.
+"A cheese-laced topper is nestled into each serving and baked until golden brown and bubbling," Gillen adds.

 February 17: Ina Garten’s Creamy Chicken Thighs with Lemon and Thyme

 Fetch your finest chambray shirt to prepare this dinner party-worthy dish, crafted by the Barefoot Contessa herself.
-The crispy chicken thighs are nestled in a wine-kissed sauce teeming with onions, leeks, lemon and thyme.
+The crispy chicken thighs are nestled in a tangy, wine-kissed sauce teeming with onions, leeks, lemon and thyme.

 February 19: Lemony Swiss Chard Salad with White Beans and Garlic Breadcrumbs